eduardstan/wearable-telemonitoring/README.md

 ### Reviewing Protocol for Systematic Literature Review on Telemonitoring and Wearable Devices

 #### 1. **Objective**
-The primary objective of this systematic review is to explore recent developments in telemonitoring and wearable devices in healthcare from 2020 onwards.
+The primary objective of this systematic review is to explore recent developments in telemonitoring and wearable devices in healthcare between January 2020 and December 2024.
 The review focuses on the following **seven topics**:
 1. Accessibility
 2. Artificial Intelligence and Machine Learning Integration
 3. Communication Protocols